New pea plant thrills growers | The Western Producer

 The company’s five processing plants in Saskatchewan and Alberta were subsequently sold to three different buyers — Adroit Overseas Enterprises Ltd., Global Food and Ingredients and 2371394 Alberta Ltd.

-Chivilo is still an investor in More Than Protein Ingredients.
+Chivilo is an employee of More Than Protein Ingredients.
 McGeough was brought in as a management consultant by Chivilo before taking over as CEO of the company.

 Ammeter, who is also the former chair of the Plant Protein Alliance of Alberta, isn’t worried about Chivilo’s involvement in the venture.